Brumby Specialty Riding Group

 We are not looking for experts, and the presence of 3 riding rings makes it possible for the group to be divided into advanced and intermediate sections so all children in the program feel both comfortable and challenged.

-Riding: Young people who… Feel confident cantering, and can complete both a sitting and posting trot… Know diagonals… Have done some jumping… Possess some group trail-riding experience.
+Riding: Young people who… Feel confident with walk/trot, and possess some group trail-riding experience.

 Barn: Get yourself ready for… Grooming and tacking (putting a bit in the horse's mouth, lifting saddles, picking feet, etc.)… Approaching and working with pastured horses… Barn chores (cleaning up manure, toting hay bales, etc.)